 St Petersburg's White Nights watercolours are affordable entry level paints suitable for beginners and students.
 These watercolours are made in Russia.

 There are many box sets available, ranging from 6 to 48 pans.
 There are only 59 colours in the series at the time of this review.

 Shown above is the 12-pan set and 24-pan set.
 The 12-pan set is relatively compact but the 24-pan set is huge with lots of mixing area.
 Additionally, the 24-pan set has more space to fit in 12 more pans.

 Here's how the 12-pan set compare to the common 12-pan metal box.

 I bought my 12-pan set on eBay at US $24 which includes shipping.
-You can find these watercolours quite easily, even on Amazon.
+You can find these watercolours online quite easily.

 Colours included in the 12-pan set are